 While many insurance experts suggest dropping comprehensive coverage on older-model cars, keeping it could lead to big savings if you're the proud owner of a '96 Accord.
 Comprehensive coverage with a $100 deductible costs just a few dollars a month, so replacing that Accord with a claim rather than out of pocket comes pretty cheap.

 prevent theft and save on car insurance

-No matter what make or model you drive, keep the antitheft options available to you in mind and you'll do your part to continue the downward trend in car theft — and help fellow drivers save on car insurance.
-Because the simple fact is that the less car insurance companies have to pay out for stolen-car claims, the lower car insurance premiums will be.
+No matter what make or model you drive, keep anti-theft options in mind and do your part to continue the downward trend in car theft — and help fellow drivers save on car insurance.
+Because the simple fact is that the less car insurance companies have to pay out for stolen-car claims, the lower car insurance premiums tend to be.

 Compare auto-theft rates across the U.S.

 Wondering how your region stacks up against other parts of the nation in terms of car theft?
 Find out here.

 What to do when your car's vandalized or stolen

 Learn how to make filing a claim on your vandalized or stolen vehicle a little less painful.

 Thick as (car) thieves: auto theft, vandalism, and your auto insurance

 Discover a few more common-sense tips for keeping your car safe from thieves.